 BL: We talk more about this topic, audience level data, as well are other key measurements in the following article “The Data & Measurement Behind Successful Influencer Marketing.”

 9. Are you noticing any general trends with the type of campaigns that brands are executing with influencers (video, micro-influencers, etc.)?

 BL: We are certainly seeing more programs leveraging large sets of micro-influencers, brands taking influencer content and incorporating in other parts of their marketing mix (eComm site, programmatic, paid social ads, etc.), strong interest in Instagram Stories and leveraging influencers that have the swipe up ability in Instagram.
 We are also seeing a heightened interest in pet influencers, as well as leveraging influencers beyond the brand’s direct vertical.

 10. Can you tell more about attribution models? (i.e. first click, last click, time lapse)

 AP: This is a very big question and there is no right answer in terms of what attribution model is right for a brand or influencer marketing campaign.
-These resources on attribution give a good overview of attribution models and what you need to know:
+Our guide on marketing attribution in a multi-touch world provides a good overview of what you need to know. give a good overview of attribution models and what you need to know:

 11. What is the best way to begin a dialogue with an influencer?
 How responsive are they on average?
 It seems that they are hard to find and/or they don’t respond to inquiries.